NancyTang50/wireless-communication/.github/README.md

 The goal of this project is to create a wireless communication system between a central and multiple peripherals.
 We have decided to create an app to display environmental data from multiple sensors, for example temperature and humidity.

-We have created three different programs in during this project.
+We have created three different programs during this project.
 Two of which are BLE peripherals and one is a BLE central.
-The BLE peripherals are a Raspberry Pi and an Nordic nrf52840.
+The BLE peripherals are a Raspberry Pi and a Nordic nrf52840.
 The central is a mobile phone running either Android.
 IOS should also work but has not been tested yet since we do not have an IOS device.

 <!-- BUILT WITH -->